felixxoes/ur-fascism/stories.md

 ## 12. Disdain of women and nonstandard sexual habits

 The family is sacred.
 Sexual freedom is degenerate.
-Homosexuality is a sickness or must be punished.
+Homosexuality and other non-standard sexual habits are condemned and punished.

 ## 13. Disdain for the separation of power

-Democratically elected parliaments and governments are becoming suspect, they do not represent the will of the people.
+Democratically elected parliaments and governments are becoming suspect.
+It becomes doubtful that they  represent the true will of the people.
 Courts are willing servants of the ruling class.
 The system is corrupt and must be cleansed.

 ## 14. Newspeak

-Whoever critzies the party or the movement is
+Whoever critzies the party or the movement is ridiculed and taunted.
+Schoolbooks are cleansed of deviating content and rewritten.